 Teens have busy schedules, so don’t be surprised if your child gets their period at school, sports practice or a friend’s house.
 If you aren’t available at this key moment, make sure they have a trusted person or two that they feel comfortable enough to ask for help.
 Coaches, friend’s parents, close relatives and teachers are all possible candidates, especially for those who feel like they need some experienced backup!

 Getting ready for your child’s first period is about more than how to handle the cramps that come with it.
 The most important part of preparing your growing child for the big physical and emotional changes to come is to remind them that you will always be there to help guide the way and support their journey!
-Being a woman is something to be celebrated, something to be proud of and getting your first period can be a special part of it.

 Get period-ready with Blume's lineup of safe, natural products for your child's first experience with menstruation.